- Causes of Fatigue Slideshow Pictures

 Tip 12: Use sleeping medications wisely -- or not at all

 Valerian root is an herb that can be used as treatment for insomnia.
 Do not take valerian with alcohol.
-It is important to consult your physician before taking these or any other homeopathic or herbal remedy.
+It is important to consult your physician before taking these or any other herbal remedy.

 Sleep medications are not recommended for children.